 The postdoctoral grant is intended for full-time research work after graduation with a doctor's degree.
 The assessment takes into consideration the topic, scope and nature of the proposed postdoctoral research, in addition to the scientific merit of the doctoral dissertation and the dates on which the applicant's dissertation was examined and the doctoral degree was conferred.
 Priority will be given to applicants who have received their doctoral degrees in the last couple of years.
-Grants cannot be awarded to applicants whose doctoral dissertations have not been examined.

 The grant is annual, and it can amount to a maximum of EUR 75,000 (for a 12-month period).
-The grant is paid to a department of a Finnish university that employs the grantee.
-The applicant should append the department's consent to the employment (hiring commitment) to the grant application.
-Postdoctoral grantees who have made good progress in their research work can apply for an extension to their grants: a postdoctoral grant can be awarded to the same researcher no more than three times (in other words, for three academic years).
+Postdoctoral grants can be applied for by researchers whose doctoral dissertations have been examined at the time of application.
+The grant is paid to a department or unit of a Finnish university that employs the grantee.
+The applicant should append the department's or unit's consent to the employment (hiring commitment) to the grant application.
+An appendix containing the department's consent to organising work facilities ("Laitoksen sitoumus työtilojen järjestämiseen") is interpreted as such a hiring commitment and must be attached to the grant application.

+Postdoctoral grantees who have made good progress in their research work can apply for an extension to their grants.
+A postdoctoral grant can be awarded to the same researcher no more than three times (in other words, for three academic years).
+Further financing requires proof about the sufficient progress of the applicant's research, and a working and research plan or similar roadmap for the following year.
+However, the Foundation only commits to the financing of postdoctoral research for one year at a time.